Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Traveling wave solution and its stability

 On the other hand, as the nonlinearity becomes weaker, the system can be approximated by an even lower-order system.
 Taking $z=p=0$, the system \eqref{eq:4th order ode} reduces to

 and the stationary solution $r_x$ is found from \eqref{eq:2nd order ode} to satisfy

-The stationary solution is shown in Fig.~\ref{fig:rx bifurcation}.
+This stationary solution is shown in Fig.~\ref{fig:rx bifurcation}.
 One immediate conclusion that can be drawn from Eq.~\eqref{eq:2nd stationary} is that at the critical point, when $\Re{(a_1)}=0$, one solution is $\Omega=\Im{(a_1)}$ and $r_x=0$.
 This solution corresponds to the non-hyperbolic equilibrium point.
-Along this solution branch of Eq.~\eqref{eq:2nd stationary}, if $\Re{(a_1)}$ were to further decrease (and become negative) yields $r_x^2<0$, and thus there are no real solutions for $r_x$.
-That is, the traveling wave solution does not exist (initial perturbation will decay).
+Along this solution branch of Eq.~\eqref{eq:2nd stationary}, if $\Re{(a_1)}$ were to further decrease (and become negative), then $r_x^2<0$, and thus there are no real solutions for $r_x$.
+In other words, the traveling wave solution does not exist (initial perturbation to the equilibrium state decay).